kpumuk/metricsd/README.md

 1. `metric:value` — in this simplest case value will be collected in several RRD files; for each writer (see below) two files will be created: `IP/metric-writer.rrd` and `all/metric-writer.rrd`, where `writer` is a name of writer, `IP` — an IP address of the source host, `metric` — metric name.
 2. `source@metric:value` — the same as previous, but instead of IP address of the source host, `source` will be used.
 If it's equal to `all`, no per-host RRD file will be created, only summary for all ones.
 3. `metric:value;source@metric:value` — it's possible to send several metrics update in a single packet.
 Please note: you have to specify `source` for every metric (metrics without source will be saved to IP-based RRD files).
+3. `group$metric:value` — metrics could be grouped in UI based on the `group` value.

 Examples: